thisisveryanonymous/SGMRD/README.md

 ## Reproducing the experiments

-The results of the experiments are stored in separate folders in `experiments/`.
+The results of the experiments are stored in `.csv` files in separate folders in `experiments/`.

 ### SGMRD